adiwg/mdEditor-doc/contacts.md

 # Contacts

 Contacts are individuals or organizations that can be referenced by other contacts, projects, or products.
-Contacts contain information such as: email address; physical address; website; phone number; etc. Contacts allow viewers of metadata records the ability to contact creators or curators of said metadata.
+Contacts contain information such as name of individuals or organization, email address, physical address, website, and phone number so that viewers of metadata can communicate with those affiliated with a metadata record.

 ### General notes on Contacts